Get a marijuana card online in Minnesota

 Talk to a certified marijuana doctor quickly and at your convenience.
 Our team of experts is available to connect you from 8 AM – 10 PM, seven days a week.
 You can speak with a doctor on the same day or make an appointment for the time that works for you.
 Best of all, you don’t need to go anywhere – you just need a cell phone or a computer.

-- Visit with Your Medical Marijuana DoctorBook your appointment with a certified medical marijuana doctor.
+Visit an online consultation with cannabis doctorBook your appointment with a certified medical marijuana doctor.
 You can do this instantly or schedule one at your convenience.

 Hear What Our Patients